oneaxis/docker-gradle-plugin/README.md

 parameter.
 If we want to create a simple Dockerfile, we directly use the method `dockerfile()`.
 If we want multiple stages inside our Dockerfile, we have to use `multistageDockerfile()` as a pseudo-wrapper first.
 The `dockerfile()` method then takes any argument we want to be part of the Dockerfile.
-The command order also defines the final position in the Dockerfile itself.
+The instruction order also defines the final position in the Dockerfile itself.